mvc-labs/mvc-cli/README.md

 #### Step1: Config your account

-Open terminal, at your current working directory, run `mvc-cli init` and answer the next series of questions, this will generate `cli-config.json` file at your current working directory.
+Open the terminal at your current working directory and run `mvc-cli init` and answer the next series of questions, this will generate `cli-config.json` file at your current working directory.

 ```
 // cli-config.json file